 The most common sign of cocaine addiction is the inability to stop using cocaine.
-For users, the inability to quit using is the point at which they realize that they need help with their cocaine use.
+For users, the inability to quit using is the point at which they realize that they need to enter cocaine rehab or seek help with their cocaine use.
 People who are addicted to cocaine might feel powerless to stop their use.
 They might also feel more depressed when not using, given the disparity between their perceptions of life while high versus their reality.
 Users may also find that they are no longer able to maintain their personal relationships, impacting their marriage, friendships and family ties.

 For those around the user, the signs can be less obvious.
 Some things to look out for include frequently missing work or other important life events, financial problems, depression, lack of interest in things that previously brought them joy, risky behaviors that are out of character and mood swings.
 Physical symptoms to look for include increased nosebleeds, dilated pupils, weight loss, and confusion.
 Once an individual is addicted to cocaine, it is very unlikely that they will stop using cocaine on their own.
 Outside intervention is usually necessary to allow the individual to resume his or her regular life activities without the use of cocaine.